owiwamasa/charlotte_hornets_project/README.md

 ### 6) Player Percentage of Team Total Line Graph

-- Analyze a chosen player's percentage of their team's total
-- View the game-by-game change in season average and game total percentage for a selected statistic
+- Analyze a player's contributed percentage of their team's game total for a selected statistic and track the change in their season average
 - Hover over a point on the line graph to view more detail in a custom tooltip

 <img src='./frontend/src/assets/Images/player-pct-team-total.png' width='750px' />